IBM/CodeEngine/serverless-fleet-worker-registration/README.md

   }'
 ```

-Download the workbook:
+Download the CSV file:

 ```bash
 curl -O -J http://localhost:8080/download
 ```

-## Excel file
+## CSV file

-The server automatically creates `fleet-register.xlsx` in the project root (or `/fleet-workers/` in Docker) if it does not exist.
+The server automatically creates `fleet-register.csv` in the project root (or `/fleet-workers/` in Docker) if it does not exist.

-The workbook contains one sheet named `Workers` with these columns:
+The CSV file contains the following columns:

 - `worker_name` - Name of the worker
 - `worker_ip` - IP address of the worker